JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 I think that looks pretty nice.

-One way we could make it look a bit nicer for using, is if the `PullbackMemory` was actually a callable object. since `pullback_at` only has the 2 arguments, and conceptually the `PullbackMemory` is a more fixed thing -- it is fully determined by the end of the primal pass, then during the reverse pass the argument `ȳ` is successively computed.
+One way we could make it look a bit nicer for usage is if the `PullbackMemory` was actually a callable object, since `pullback_at` only has the 2 arguments, and conceptually the `PullbackMemory` is a more fixed thing -- it is fully determined by the end of the primal pass, then during the reverse pass the argument `ȳ` is successively computed.